nfeuer/SnakeServer/README.md

 This project livestreamed a Pokemon game that the viewers were able to interact with.
 Using the chat, viewers were able to play the game.
 However, with so many people sending commands it created chaos where it was very difficult to get anything done.
-Despite this, the game was eventaully completed.
+Despite this, the game was eventually completed.

 ## The Game